christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 The evaluation of the representations are performed on 2 datasets:

 - a synthetic dataset of logical formulas, to predict if an assignment will satisfy the formulas.
 Complexity of the formulas depends on the number of variables and the depth.

-<span style="color:red">Q1: how are [logical formula strings](https://github.com/ZiweiXU/LENSR/blob/master/dataset/Synthetic/formula_strings_0606.pk) created ?</span>
+Logic formulas are randomly generated (uniformly sampled propositions and operators) for the synthetic experiments.

 - the [Visual Relationship Detection (VRD)](https://cs.stanford.edu/people/ranjaykrishna/vrd/) dataset with its original images from [Scene Graph dataset](https://cs.stanford.edu/people/jcjohns/cvpr15_supp/).